- Produced naturally from olive trees (Olea Europaea).

 The third study examined the ability of Olive Leaf Extract to reduce oxidative stress.
 Results showed that daily supplementation with 250mg reduced levels of MDA (malondialdehyde) by almost a third, a urinary marker of oxidative stress.

-Studies suggest that the leaves and fruit are equally rich in oleuropein (23), but olive leaf is considered a more renewable natural source for extraction (24).
+Studies suggest that the leaves and fruit are equally rich in oleuropein (23), but the olive leaf is considered a more renewable natural source for extraction (24).
 Hence its use in Olive Leaf Extract, and its ingredient Olécol®.

 1) The antioxidant content of olives depends to a large extent on variety, maturity and preservation.
 Therefore, if you live a long way away from the Mediterranean region where they’re grown, you can’t really rely on eating olives all year round to boost your cardiovascular health.
 With its exceptional and stable content in olive tree polyphenols, Olive Leaf Extract provides a solution to this problem, offering populations the world over the opportunity to fully benefit from the advantages of a Mediterranean diet.